Skip to main content

 Consequence: A rearview image that does not display correctly reduces the driver's view behind the vehicle, increasing the risk of a crash.

-Remedy: Dealers will replace the rearview camera, free of charge.
+Remedy: Dealers will inspect, and if necessary, replace the rearview camera, free of charge.
 Owner notification letters are expected to be mailed May 18, 2026.
 Owners may contact Chevrolet customer service at 1-800-222-1020.
 GM's number for this recall is N262551720.
 Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on April 2, 2026.

 Recent Complaints